Travis Bader

-Richard Travis Bader (born July 2, 1991) is an American former professional basketball player.
+Richard Travis Bader (born July 2, 1991) is an American professional basketball coach and former player who is an assistant coach for the Brooklyn Nets of the National Basketball Association (NBA).

 He played college basketball for Oakland University.
 Bader, a shooting guard, is third on the NCAA career leader for three-point field goals and field goal attempts.
 He led the National Collegiate Athletic Association (NCAA) Division I in three-point field goals per game during his junior season, averaging 4.21 three-pointers made per game.

 High school career

 Bader attended Okemos High School in Okemos, Michigan.
 He was named the Lansing State Journal Player of the Year his senior year.

 College career

 Recruiting

 Bader's only Division I scholarship offer came from Oakland.
 He received many NCAA Division II scholarship offers and was invited to walk-on at Central Michigan, Detroit and The Citadel.

 Freshman season

 After sitting out his first year on campus, Bader came into his redshirt freshman season expecting to be a role player, but started the first game of his college career against West Virginia after he replaced a starting player that violated team rules.
 Bader finished that game 3–8 on three-point field goals.
 He started 22 of the season's 35 games and averaged 10.5 points per game in 25.7 minutes per game and shot 44% from three-point range.
 The 44% was the fourth-highest single-season percentage in Oakland men's basketball history.